 Nomination Process

-The BCNPHA Awards Committee will be responsible to nominate individuals or organizations for this award and decide who receives this award.
+The BCNPHA Awards Committee nominates individuals or organizations for this award and chooses the recipient.

 Previous Recipients